JingHuangLab/gcbgcmc/README.md

 cmake ../src -DCMAKE_BUILD_TYPE=Release
 cmake --build .
 ```
-The executable binary file **mygcbgcmc.exe** will be generated.
+The executable binary file **gcbgcmc.exe** will be generated.
 # Usage
-To use mygcbgcmc, the molecular dynamics (MD) engine CHARMM need to be properly installed, so that mygcbgcmc can call CHARMM to calculate energy, force and propagate MD simulations.
+To use gcbgcmc, the molecular dynamics (MD) engine CHARMM need to be properly installed, so that gcbgcmc can call CHARMM to calculate energy, force and propagate MD simulations.
 To run the GCMC tasks, you need to prepare X files:
- - input file for mygcbgcmc (control the GCMC job, e.g. steps, GCMC region...)
+ - input file for gcbgcmc (control the GCMC job, e.g. steps, GCMC region...)
  - input template for CHARMM (control how force and energy are calculated and how MD are carried out)
  - CHARMM coordinate file (define the system coordinate)
  - CHARMM psf file (define the system topology)